Antares-Network/BASM/README.md

 - You can find a more in depth outline of how the plugin will work here [outline](https://github.com/Antares-Network/BASM/blob/main/OUTLINE.md)

 ## Dependencies:
-- There isn't any code yet so 🤷
+- net.md_5.bungee.api
+- normal built in java classes

 # Versioning:
-- Compiled using Java version 12
+- Compiled using Java version 11

 ## Credits: